FM Broadcast Filing Window - Reserved Band (88~92) Non-commercial Educational

 This window would be for original construction permits in the NCE “reserved band”.
 The reserved band is the 20 channels between 88.1 and 91.9.
 Existing licensees may file "major" modifications in this window.
 Major modifications are when the modification is mutually exclusive with the current applied for facility (meaning you can't set up both facilities).

 Stations can't be licensed to individuals or for-profit corporations.

 This application window is open to any non-profit organization that is recognized by any state as a not for profit corporation.
 Organizations are not required to be an IRS 501(c) status.
 The corporate status must be valid on the date of filing and must remain valid.
 It is important to assure that the organization maintains their state annual report filings to avoid a lapse.
 New organizations must have their corporation documents stamped by the state on a date prior to the date of filing (even if that date is in the middle of the window period).
 Your organization will need to obtain a FCC Registration Number (FRN).
 These can be applied for online and must represent the organization.
 If your organization has an EIN issued by the IRS, please have that ready.

-The FCC is considering a cap on the number of applications that any one group can apply for.
-In the 2007 filing window, that cap was 10 applications.
-It is also proposed that if someone has attributable interest in more than one organization, those organizations can't have more than 10 applications combined.
+In this window, there will be a cap of 10 applications per applicant.
+Also, if someone has attributable interest in more than one organization, those organizations can't have more than 10 applications combined.
 In other words, the same board member can't be involved with more than 10 applications, even if those applications are from separate (and otherwise unrelated) nonprofit organizations.
 In the event of “mutual exclusive” (MX) applications, the number of applications filed in this window and the number of authorizations an organization already has could play a role in the selection process.

 Current LPFM licensees: